 Security is an important aspect of Cloud Functions.
 Often a Cloud Function is used to perform important system tasks or returns sensitive data.
 You must pay special attention to ensure that such functions are only invoked by the project owner at the proper time, with the proper arguments.

 Even if a Cloud Function has no way of breaking your app and is not presenting a security risk, it is not recommended to let everyone invoke it at any time.
-Having many invocations might build up your bandwidth and cause you additional charges.
+Having many invocations might drain your bandwidth and cause you additional charges.

 To handle those scenarios, Cloud Functions support permissions.

-Newly-added roles in your application are not allowed to call these endpoints.
-You need to set the permissions for the endpoint to accept requests from users in these roles.
+Roles that you add to your application after creating the Cloud Function are not allowed to call it.
+You need to explicitly set the permissions for the endpoint to accept requests from users in these roles.

 You are advised to change the default set of permissions.
 In case you decide to keep it, ensure that you take into account all possible parameters and act accordingly.
 Even if you are making the right calls to the endpoint from your app, someone might find out the endpoint URL and execute it with whatever parameters they want.

-To set an endpoint's permissions click the gear icon next to the Cloud Function name and select Permissions from the drop-down list.
+To set a single endpoint's permissions, click the gear icon next to the Cloud Function name and select Permissions from the drop-down list.